squid-cache/squid-cache.github.io/Features/HTTP2.rst

  * adjust the !ConnStateData connection manager to decapsulate SPDY frames and manage multiple client pipeline contexts in parallel.
 At present there is only one active context and an idle pipeline queue.

  * {X} implement mandatory transport layer gzip.
-  * implement compression attack security measures.
+  * implement compression attack security measures. see CRIME attack.

  * {X} implement mandatory TLS for systems where OpenSSL is not available.